Answers to Your Questions Regarding Funding Diabetes Research and the Approval Process

 Please justify equipment purchases that will exceed 10% of your budget.

 You may want to discuss applying to Diabetes Research Connection with your Office of Technology Transfer or other advisors.

-The Diabetes Research Connection accepts Letters of Intent year-round, however applicants may have only one proposal in our grant pipeline at one time.
+The Diabetes Research Connection accepts Grant Applications during two Request for Application (RFA) periods annually.
+Applicants may have only one proposal in our grant pipeline at one time.

 Your Grant Application should consist of the following:

 • Hypothesis – what do you propose to do?